Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Hermeneutics- the science and art of Biblical interpretation which is regulated by principles.
 The basic principles necessary to exegete and interpret Biblical literature.

-Hypostatic union- The dual nature of Christ being both 100%God and 100% man dwelling together as one person.
+Hypostatic union- The dual nature of Christ being both 100% God and 100% man dwelling together as one person.
+Hypostasis, subsistence.

 Hypothesis- a proposition or set of propositions set forth as an explanation for the occurrence of some specified group of phenomena, either asserted merely as a provisional conjecture to guide investigation (working hypothesis) or accepted as highly probable in the light of established facts.
 A proposition assumed as a premise in an argument.
 An assumption or guess.